Qx80610702/DFT_plus_DMFT/docs/list_of_parameters.md

 ### max_charge_step
 - **Type**: Integer
 - **Description**: Specify the maximum charge loop.
 If you want to do one-shot DFT+DMFT, it should be set to be 1.
+If you want to do charge self-consistent DFT+DMFT, it should be set to be greater than 1.
+- **!!!NOTE**: At present, only the FHI-aims supports charge self-consistent DFT+DMFT calculations.
 - **Default**: 1.

 [back to top](#list-of-all-available-parameters)